How to Make a Zombie

 Huzzah!
 Armed with this last piece of the liquid puzzle, we finally mixed a 1934 Don The Beachcomber’s Zombie Punch.
 And now you can too.

 To make one, combine 3/4 ounce fresh lime juice, 1/2 ounce falernum, 1 1/2 ounces each gold Puerto Rican rum and gold or dark Jamaican rum, 1 ounce 151-proof Lemon Hart Demerara rum, 1 teaspoon grenadine, 6 drops Pernod, a dash of Angostura bitters, and 1/2 ounce Don’s mix (2 parts grapefruit juice to 1 part cinnamon-infused sugar syrup; see Sippin’ Safari or Beachbum Berry Remixed, or our Total Tiki app for syrup recipe).
 Put this mix in an electric blender with 6 ounces (3/4 cup) crushed ice, then blend at high speed for no more than 5 seconds.
-Pour into a tall glass.
+Pour into a Beachbum Berry Zombie Glass (pictured) or other tall Glass.
 Add ice cubes to fill.
 Garnish with a mint sprig.

 Donn called his signature drink “a mender of broken dreams.”
 We think you’ll agree.
 But proceed with care: Donn himself would serve no more than two to a customer.